List of mass stabbing incidents (2020–present): New York City, New York, U.S.

 After the stabbing of Wilma, the suspect was arrested near East 46th Street and 1st Avenue.
 The man was identified as Roman Rivera, a homeless man.

 Verucchio, Italy

-On 31 December, a 23-year old man of Egyptian origin stabbed and injured five people in new year celebrations before getting shot dead by a soldier.
+On 31 December, a 23-year-old man of Egyptian Islamic origin stabbed and injured five people in new year celebrations before getting shot dead by a soldier.

 2025

 Lucknow, India

-On 1 January, a 24-year old man was arrested after he stabbed and killed his mother and four sisters in an honour killing.
+On 1 January, a 24-year-old man was arrested after he stabbed and killed his mother and four sisters in an honour killing.

 Puente Alto, Chile

 On 10 January, a 26-year-old man (who had previously been arrested for home abuse and received a restraining order against entering the household of his would-be victims) stabbed his own mother and his 6-year-old nephew to death, along with attacking another member of the household, a 39-year-old woman who managed to escape and call police.
 The man then fled on foot, injuring two more people, including a policewoman.
 As he stabbed her in the neck, responding officers shot him dead.